qmk/qmk_firmware/docs/cli.md

 ## Install Using easy_install or pip

 If your system is not listed above you can install QMK manually.
-First ensure that you have python 3.5 (or later) installed and have installed pip.
+First, ensure that you have python 3.5 (or later) installed and have installed pip.
 Then install QMK with this command:

 ```
 pip3 install qmk